What is an Auto Damage Insurance Appraiser?

 - Auto Body Estimator

-Are There Job Opportunities for Auto Damage Insurance Appraisers?
+Is There Going to be Demand for Auto Damage Insurance Appraisers?

-In 2016, there was an estimated number of 17,600 jobs in the United States for Auto Damage Insurance Appraiser.
+In the United States, there were 17,600 jobs for Auto Damage Insurance Appraiser in 2016.
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Auto Damage Insurance Appraiser by 2026.
-Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.
+There will be an estimated 1,500 positions for Auto Damage Insurance Appraiser per year.